Samuel-Morgan-Tyghe/Ambient-Noughts-And-Crosses-Game/README.md

 * Spread code to multiple classes

-* Windows Builder eclipse extension ( more effecient, but ugly coding ) infact Libraries in general are great for
+* Windows Builder eclipse extension ( more effecient, but ugly coding ).